 Banyans in Germany

-How I wished to be a banyan myself and have my children a part of me forever but life does not work like that one has to let our children fly away and come back whenever they want to.
-But my pain was so insignificant compared to the parents who , at the same time there were mothers losing their children while crossing the Mediterranean.
+How I wished to be a banyan myself and have my children a part of me forever, but life does not work like that, one has to let our children fly away and come back whenever they want to.
+My pain was so insignificant compared to the mothers who were losing their children while crossing the Mediterranean.
 And not to mention the mothers who lost their children in a number of terrorist attacks back home.